 Yorkhill Housing Association's Tenant Engagement Strategy was approved by the Management Committee in 2019 and reflected the Association's position in terms of communicating with tenants and customers.
-This strategy was due to be reviewed in October 2022 however this has been brought forward in order to commence from the start of the financial year 2022/23.
-This has also been renamed as a Customer Engagement Strategy in recognition that the Association wishes to engage with its full customer base, not just tenants.
+This strategy was reviewed in 2022 and was renamed as a Customer Engagement Strategy in recognition that the Association wishes to engage with its full customer base, not just tenants.

-Yorkhill Housing Association believes that excellent customer service is key to its success and encourages customers to get involved in the association's decision making process, and to contribute to, and scrutinise, its work.
+Yorkhill Housing Association believes that excellent customer service is key to its success and encourages customers to get involved in the association's decision-making process, and to contribute to, and scrutinise, its work.